enfortumab vedotin

 Distribution: Minimally distributed to extravascular tissues.

 Metabolism and Excretion: Monoclonal antibody component is degraded into smaller peptides via catabolism.
-MMAE is primarily metabolized in the liver via CYP3A4 isoenzyme.
+MMAE is primarily metabolized in the liver via the CYP3A4 isoenzyme.
 17% of MMAE excreted in feces, and 6% excreted in urine, primarily as unchanged drug.

-Half-life: ADC– 3.4 days; MMAE– 2.4 days.
+Half-life: ADC: 3.4 days; MMAE: 2.4 days.

 TIME/ACTION PROFILE (plasma concentrations)